js2264/js2264.github.io/content/author/admin/_index.md

 +++

-I am currently doing a PhD at the University of Cambridge, in Julie Ahringer lab.
+I am currently doing a post-doc at the Institut Pasteur in France, in Romain Koszul lab.

-My main project aims to shed some light on the tissue-specific mechanisms of gene regulation used during embryonic and post-embryonic development.
 I come from an experimental biology background, but I quickly moved toward a "wet/dry" PhD (*i.e.* generating high-throughput sequencing libraries during the day, and analysing the resulting datasets at night).
-To answer fundamental biological questions, I use R to dig into the data I generated to highlight biological mechanisms in development.
+During my post-doc, I am now entirely focusing on data analysis.
+To answer fundamental biological questions, I routinely use R to dig into the data I generated to highlight mechanisms of gene regulation.

 On my spare time, I am an ardent moviegoer.
-I wrote an R package to analyse movie box-office results ([link here](https://github.com/js2264/moviestats)), and I am now moving to Python to build an interactive dashboard to visually investigate the trends in movie industry by year, genre and actor.
-But I can still enjoy a movie without thinking about numbers: [check out my Letterboxd](https://letterboxd.com/jserizay/).
+I wrote an R package to analyse movie box-office results ([link here](https://github.com/js2264/moviestats)).
+I am now moving to Python to build an interactive dashboard to visually investigate the trends in movie industry by year, genre and actor.
+But I can still enjoy a movie without thinking about crushing numbers: [check out my Letterboxd](https://letterboxd.com/jserizay/).